nes-lab/shepherd-webapi/README.md

 ---

 The Webservice links the user to the testbed.
 It's written in Python and uses FastAPI to expose an interface to the internet.
-You can write your own tools or just use the tb-client integrated in the [Core-Datalib](https://pypi.org/project/shepherd_core).
+You can write your own tools or just use the testbed-client integrated in the [Core-Datalib](https://pypi.org/project/shepherd_core).

 Internally the webservices utilizes the [herd-lib](https://pypi.org/project/shepherd_herd) to access the shepherd observers.
 Handling of data is done with Pydantic-Models that store the actual data in a database.